OpenTermsArchive/contrib-versions/Apple/Privacy Policy.md

+Privacy Policy

-**The Apple Privacy Policy was updated on September 12, 2016.**
+The Apple Privacy Policy was updated on September 12, 2016.

 Your privacy is important to Apple.
 So we’ve developed a Privacy Policy
 that covers how we collect, use, disclose, transfer, and store your information.
 Please take a moment to familiarize yourself with our privacy practices and
 let us know if you have any questions.

-Your California Privacy Disclosures | Information Regarding Commercial Electronic Messages in Canada
+Your California Privacy Disclosures
+Information Regarding Commercial Electronic Messages in Canada

 Collection and Use of Personal Information